microsoft/moaw/workshops/github-copilot/workshop.md

 Copilot can also help you write Infrastructure as code.
 It can generate code for `Terraform, ARM, Bicep, Pulumi, etc...` and also `Kubernetes manifest files`.

 ### Bicep

-- open the `main.bicep`file in `iac/bicep` folder and start typing prompts at the end of the file to add new resources:
+Open the `main.bicep`file in `iac/bicep` folder and start typing prompts at the end of the file to add new resources:

 ```js
 // Container Registry